-2. A framework is used to understand the sustainability effects of the Local Plan Review as has been developed, consisting of sustainability objectives, each of which include a number of elements against which a policy will be appraised.
+1.12.
+A framework is-used to understand the sustainability effects of the Local Plan Review as-has been developed, consisting of sustainability objectives, each of which include a number of elements against which a policy will be appraised.
 The framework includes all those factors highlighted within the SA that will affect the sustainability of the Local Plan Review and is central to the process of SA.

-Sustainability objective Elements covered Impact A) Protection of Habitats and biodiversity; flora and fauna; protected species; the natural landscape, geodiversity environment idinascape, geodiversity B) Protection and Heritage assets, including listed buildings, conservation areas, promotion of a scheduled ancient monuments, registered parks and gardens, quality built locally listed assets, archaeology; design and quality of environment development C) Mitigating the Reduced flood risk; promotion of low carbon or renewable effects of climate energy; reductions in carbon emissions; resilience to climate change change; walking and cycling provision; low carbon buildings D) Safeguarding Quality of soils, including contaminated land; water quality, and minimising including consideration of water framework directive resource use objectives; water resources; minimisation of waste; impact on resource use best and most versatile agricultural land E) Promoting Increasing jobs; reducing out-commuting; skills training; economic growth growth of rural businesses; tourism provision and employment growth of rular businesses, tourish provision F) Supporting Safeguarding the vitality and viability of town centres; retail relationship between new development and town centres; retair supporting viability of shopping facilities in villages G) Meeting Supply of housing; housing mix; house size; housing housing needs affordability; appropriate housing density to location; nousing needs proximity to services and facilities H) Ensuring Community support for proposals; access to open space and community recreation; limiting air, noise and light pollution to levels that health and do not damage human health or natural systems; integrated wellbeing and sustainable forms of travel including walking, cycling and Wellbellig. public transport; social deprivation; safe and secure environments Chillionniche I
+Sustainability objective Elements covered Impact A) Protection of Habitats and biodiversity; flora and fauna; protected species; the natural landscape, geodiversity environment B) Protection and Heritage assets, including listed buildings, conservation areas, promotion of a scheduled ancient monuments, registered parks and gardens, quality built locally listed assets, archaeology; design and quality of environment development C) Mitigating the Reduced flood risk; promotion of low carbon or renewable effects of climate energy; reductions in carbon emissions; resilience to climate change change; walking and cycling provision; low carbon buildings D) Safeguarding Quality of soils, including contaminated land; water quality, and minimising including consideration of water framework directive resource use objectives; water resources; minimisation of waste; impact on best and most versatile agricultural land

-I) Delivering the Roads and transportation; schools; health services; necessary community facilities; green infrastructure; infrastructure infrastructure telecommunications
+E) Promoting economic growth and employment Increasing jobs; reducing out-commuting; skills training; growth of rural businesses; tourism provision F) Supporting retail Safeguarding the vitality and viability of town centres; relationship between new development and town centres; supporting viability of shopping facilities in villages G) Meeting housing needs Supply of housing; housing mix; house size; housing affordability; appropriate housing density to location; proximity to services and facilities H) Ensuring community health and wellbeing Community support for proposals; access to open space and recreation; limiting air, noise and light pollution to levels that do not damage human health or natural systems; integrated and sustainable forms of travel including walking, cycling and public transport; social deprivation; safe and secure environments I) Delivering the necessary infrastructure Roads and transportation; schools; health services; community facilities; green infrastructure; telecommunications

-- 3. The sustainability objectives proposed are distinct from the objectives of the Local Plan Review, though they may in some cases overlap with them.
-They will provide a way of checking whether the Local Plan Review objectives are the best possible ones for sustainability and will test the social, environmental and economic effects of the plan. - 4.
+- 2.13.
+The sustainability objectives proposed are distinct from the objectives of the Local Plan Review, though they may in some cases overlap with them.
+They will provide a way of checking whether the Local Plan Review objectives are the best possible ones for sustainability and will test the social, environmental and economic effects of the plan. - 3.14.
 In order to consider the impact of the Local Plan Review against the sustainability objectives, a scoring system has been used.
 A score is provided against each of the objectives to highlight a policy or proposal's sustainability impacts.
 Collectively, this allows consideration of a policy's overall impact and enables comparison with other policies or proposals.
-It also enables the consideration of mitigation measures in which a secondary score has been provided if mitigation measures are provided for. - 5.
+It also enables the consideration of mitigation measures in which a secondary score has been provided if mitigation measures are provided for. - 4.15.
 It is important to note that the scores should not be summed to produce a total score to determine the overall sustainability of a policy or proposal.
-Mathematical models can lead to an 'artificial certainty' in determining the effect of a policy or proposal where the impacts of issues can be subjective. - 6.
+Mathematical models can lead to an 'artificial certainty' in determining the effect of a policy or proposal where the impacts of issues can be subjective. - 5.16.
 The use of a scoring system with a range from +3 to -3 highlights the scale of any potential impact.
 This system enables the opportunity to differentiate between marginal or significant impacts.
 The following table sets out the scoring system that has been used: